Wahat/CSCB58-Final-Project/README.md

 <h4>Joon Hong</h4>

 ## Controls and Instructions
+Set the walls for a ball to bounce off and fire the ball.
+If you hit the target, the score increments otherwise, the lose score increments.\
-There are 5 main states of the game and the objective is to place the blocks in a way such that the ball can bounce off them inorder to hit the yellow target on the screen:
+There are 5 main states of the game and the objective is to place the blocks in a way such that the ball can bounce off them inorder to hit the yellow target on the screen.:
 * Select: Where you choose the number of blocks
 * Choose: Where you choose if you want a vertical or Horizontal blocks
 * Set: Where you choose the location and set the blocks